AkiraKane/System-Puzzle-Insight/README.md

 <img src="ssh.png"/>

 No data returned!
 There is no connection between the web app and database.
 I've decided to investigate the script, which serves the purpose of connection.
 In the `app.py`, I noticed that we did add and commit the data in the `add_item` method.
-However, in the `success` method, we only return the collection of
+However, in the `success` method, we only return the list from the generator by using `all` method.
+However, we can make it more explicitly by interating each element in the list, then return its string interpolation format.
+Here we can either return all the records saved in the database or just return the most recent record after user fills the table.

+Finally, we fix all the issues and make it to work !